How Much Compensation For a Pedestrian Accident Can Someone Get?

 New Jersey and Florida have similar modified comparative negligence rules.
 Still, the claimants in those states can only recover compensation if they contribute less than 50 percent of the fault for their injuries.
 Likewise, their compensation will decrease by their percentage of fault.

-If the pedestrian fails to substantiate their claim (and the insurance adjuster knows they cannot), the value of the claim significantly diminishes.
+The claim's value significantly diminishes if the pedestrian fails to substantiate their claim (and the insurance adjuster knows they cannot).

 Conversely, if the claimant possesses police reports, eyewitness testimonies, and surveillance footage demonstrating the driver's fault, their claim strengthens, often resulting in a more substantial insurance company settlement offer.